 Some embryonic stem cell lines also come from embryos that a couple has chosen not to implant because they carry genetic mutations like the ones that cause cystic fibrosis or Tay Sachs disease.
 These are discovered through routine genetic testing prior to implantation.
 Still other embryos might be malformed in some way that causes them to be rejected for implantation into the mother.
 These embryos with genetic defects of malformations would have been discarded if the couple had not choosen to donate them to stem cell research.

-No. Cells with the potential to form embryonic stem cells in a lab dish only exist in these very young, four to five day old blastocysts.
+No. Cells with the potential to form embryonic stem cells in a lab dish only exist in these four to five day old blastocysts.
 They are a fleeting cell type that disappears after that point in time.
-A common misconception is that the cells can come from older embryos or from aborted fetuses, which is in fact not possible.
+A common misconception is that the cells can come from aborted fetuses, which is in fact not possible.